admin-ch/CovidCertificate-Examples/valuesets/README.md

 The test manufacturer and name file (test-manf) contains the list with all allowed test kits, containing the product and the manufacturer name.

 > **NOTE:** The valueset contains more tests than validated for Switzerland.
 This should be the whole list of the approved tests from the EU.
-For a list of approved tests in Switzerland, contact the "Listen der validierten SARS-CoV-2-Schnelltests1.pdf" file.
+For a list of approved tests in Switzerland, consult the "Listen der validierten SARS-CoV-2-Schnelltests1.pdf" file.

 ### Mapping